-To determine whether generative models can be truly dependable, particularly in sensitive applications, the metrics used to evaluate them must be trustworthy.
-This means that they must be robust to outliers, sensitive to genuine deficiencies in the synthetic data, and provide interpretable scores.
-Crucially, beyond relative comparisons (i.e., knowing that one model is better than another), metrics for which absolute values are meaningful are critical to ensure that the synthetic data can be used in applications.
-Ideally, a score of $x$ would indicate performance equivalent to having a proportion of $x$ good samples and $(1-x)$ bad ones.
-As shown in \cref{fig:real_coverage_ood_proportion}, current coverage metrics fail to achieve this.
-We show in \cref{fig:fidelitymetrics} that current fidelity metrics are similarly untrustworthy.
+Beyond robustness, interpretability is crucial.
+Metrics should offer more than just relative comparisons (i.e., knowing that one model is better than another).
+As emphasized by \citet{raisa2025position}, for a metric to be truly useful in practice, its absolute value must be meaningful, since even the best-performing model in a comparison might still be of poor quality.
+Critically, \citet{raisa2025position} notes that, currently, no fidelity or coverage metric offers this property.
+Ideally, for straightforward interpretability, a score of $x$ would indicate performance equivalent to having a proportion of $x$ good samples and $(1-x)$ bad ones.
+However, as shown in \Cref{fig:real_coverage_ood_proportion}, current coverage metrics fail to achieve this.
+We show in \Cref{fig:fidelitymetrics} that current fidelity metrics are similarly untrustworthy.

 In this paper, we introduce \emph{Clipped Density} and \emph{Clipped Coverage}, two novel metrics designed to overcome these limitations.
-Our contributions are: \begin{itemize} \item \textbf{Trustworthy Evaluation}: Our metrics achieve robustness to outliers by clipping the contribution of individual samples to the aggregate score and, for \emph{Clipped Density}, by limiting the radii of nearest-neighbor spheres used to measure the density.
-This prevents out of distribution samples from unduly influencing the evaluation while maintaining sensitivity to actual quality issues. \item \textbf{Interpretable Absolute Scores}: Through empirical calibration in the case of \emph{Clipped Density} and theoretical analysis in the case of \emph{Clipped Coverage}, we ensure that the values degrade linearly with the proportion of bad samples. \end{itemize}
+Our contributions are: \begin{itemize} \item \textbf{Trustworthy Evaluation}: Our metrics achieve robustness to outliers by clipping individual sample contributions to the aggregate score and, for \emph{Clipped Density}, by limiting the radii of nearest-neighbor spheres used to measure the density.
+This prevents out-of-distribution samples from skewing the evaluation while preserving sensitivity to genuine issues. \item \textbf{Interpretable Absolute Scores}: Through empirical calibration for \emph{Clipped Density} and theoretical analysis for \emph{Clipped Coverage}, we ensure that scores degrade linearly with the proportion of bad samples, providing absolute interpretability. \end{itemize}

 The paper is structured as follows: Section 2 provides background on existing metrics.
 Section 3 reviews related work.
 Section 4 introduces our \emph{Clipped Density} and \emph{Clipped Coverage} metrics.
 Section 5 details our experiments and results, and Section 6 discusses implications and limitations.